Mohara88s/goit-algo-hw-09/README.md

  - The time is almost unchanged - it works in O(n), where n is the number of denominations.

- - But it may not give the optimal answer if the set of coins is "non-standard".
+ - But it may not give the optimal answer if the set of coins is "non-standard" and not give the answer at all, for example, if a coin 1 is missing.

 ##### Dynamic programming (DP):
  - Guarantees the optimal result - the minimum number of coins.